 Parade Organics kids’ clothes are fully GOTS certified organic.
 They are made in India (where the cotton comes from) under fair trade conditions.
 Parade Organics is a Canadian company with a brick and mortar shop in Vancouver.
 You can also find Parade more readily in boutique baby stores across Canada, which makes them a little more accessible as far as organic clothing goes.

-While the clothes aren’t Canadian, the company is.
 This Toronto-based online shop offers European brands of kids’ clothes that are fun and practical at the same time.
 Most of the brands use GOTS certified organic cotton, and some of the lines are fully GOTS certified.
 The prints are gorgeous, and not your typical “boys” and “girls” stereotypes.
 While these clothes may have a larger ecological footprint than those made and sold in Canada, Modern Rascals offers a great collection for ethical and sustainable fashion.

 Do you have a favourite brand that makes and sells certified organic kids’ clothes?
 Comment below with your favourites!